Bhavya171/DMRC-Complain-From-Local-Project/README.md

 # DMRC-Complain-From-Local-Project
-I made this complain form when i was interning at DMRC.
-I made this form using php and bootstrap framework.
+I made this complaint form when I was interning at DMRC.
+I made this form using PHP and Bootstrap framework.